MikeHodsonBH/NodeJS-APIs/README.md

 - body-parser

 **Running the service on Glitch** <br>
-This service provides time in both natural and unix formats.
+I've set up this project on Glitch.
+The service provides time in both natural and unix formats.

 In the case of natural format, it converts the provided date to a string, using the UTC time zone.
 The unix format (also known as POSIX time or epoch time) denotes the number of seconds that have elapsed since 00:00:00